spencewenski/pebble_grouped_timers/README.md

 6. Open the compilation window by clicking the "Compilation" tab in the sidebar.
 7. Click "Run Build" to build the project.
 8. Select the "Phone" tab of the "Compilation" window.
-9. Turn on the developer connection in you phone's Pebble app.
+9. Turn on the developer connection in your phone's Pebble app.
 10. Click "Install and Run".

 ### Pebble SDK